Digital Marketing Campaign: The Ultimate Step by Step Guide

 Managing this, and the overall sentiment of customers online, can create some incredible results.

-It can increase loyalty, change brand perceptions, increase sales – the scope for this is huge.
+It can increase brand loyalty, change brand perceptions, increase sales – the scope for this is huge.

 Similar to other objectives, it’s important to be specific.